 Many efforts are also made from standardization perspective.
 As early as in the late 1990s, MPEG has explored the content description of images and videos for intelligent identification, categorization, and user-browsing, from which the international MPEG-7 visual standard was born \cite{sikora2001mpeg}.
 In 2015, the Compact Descriptor for Visual Search (CDVS) standard \cite{duan2015overview} was declared, which defines the bit-stream of descriptors (\textit{i.e.} hand-crafted visual features) and the descriptor extraction process for image matching and retrieval task.
 Its successor, the Compact Descriptor for Video Analysis (CDVA) \cite{duan2018compact}, was finalized in 2019, which introduces deep features and enables machine analysis on videos.
 These former standards promote the standardization of Digital Retina \cite{gao2021digital} in China, which consists of three bit-streams (videos, features, and models) to support applications at scale.
 Meanwhile, internationally, MPEG began to develop the Video Coding for Machines standard \cite{gao2021recent}, pursuing high-efficiency visual signal compression, better machine analysis performance, computational offloading, and privacy preserving at the same time.

-Although there is significant progress in VCM, existing methods have the two drawbacks mentioned in section \ref{sec:introduction}.
-In this paper, we will address these issues to improve VCM for satisfying the compression needs of different machines efficiently.
+Although there is significant progress for VCM, existing methods have the drawbacks mentioned in Section \ref{sec:introduction}.
+In this work, we will address these issues to improve VCM for satisfying the compression needs of diverse machines efficiently.